tilezen/vector-datasource/CONTRIBUTING.md

 - Configuring project setup, see [wiki page](https://github.com/tilezen/vector-datasource/wiki/Mapzen-Vector-Tile-Service)
 - Updating database properties (can be done ahead of time or at runtime)
-- Changing how features are selected from the database (requires TileServer restart)
+- Changing how features are selected from the database (requires tileserver restart)

 <div class='alert-message'>
 Yellow call-outs like this are meant to draw your attention to an important idea or distinction you should keep in mind.